BackendStack21/realtime-pubsub-client-python/README.md

 # Realtime Pub/Sub Client for Python

-The `realtime-pubsub-client-python` is a Python client library for interacting with [Realtime Pub/Sub](https://realtime.21no.de) applications.
+The `realtime-pubsub-client` is a Python client library for interacting with [Realtime Pub/Sub](https://realtime.21no.de) applications.
 It enables developers to manage real-time WebSocket connections, handle subscriptions, and process messages efficiently.
 The library provides a simple and flexible API to interact with realtime applications, supporting features like publishing/sending messages, subscribing to topics,